ghc/ghc/doc/cross-compile.md

     -M virt
 ```

 This will lead you to a installer interface.
-But we don't need to do that, so we can save ourself from the hassel of setup networks etc. We just keep `Go Back`, until see a line `Execute a shell`, and select it.
+But we don't need to do that, so we can save ourself from the hassle of setting up networks etc. We just keep `Go Back`, until see a line `Execute a shell`, and select it.
 Now you get a shell, go find `/usr/bin/Main` and run it!